gitrgoliveira/vault-eda-delivery/README.md

 ### Event Subscription

 Configure which Vault events to monitor in `vault-eda-rulebook.yaml`.
-The following event types are available in Vault Enterprise:
+The following examples show common event types available in Vault Enterprise.
+For a complete and up-to-date list, refer to the [official Vault documentation on Event Notifications](https://developer.hashicorp.com/vault/docs/concepts/events).

 ```yaml
 event_paths: